terraform-google-modules/terraform-example-foundation/3-networks-dual-svpc/README.md

    sed -i'' -e "s/REMOTE_STATE_BUCKET/${backend_bucket}/" ./common.auto.tfvars
    ```
-   **Note:** Make sure that you update the `perimeter_additional_members` variable with your e-mail in order to be able to view/access resources in the project protected by the VPC service controls.
+   **Note:** Make sure that you update the `perimeter_additional_members` variable with your user identity in order to be able to view/access resources in the project protected by the VPC service controls.

 1. Commit changes